Pre-modern human migration: Iron Age

 The Urartians were displaced by Armenians, and the Cimmerians and the Mushki migrated from the Caucasus into Anatolia.
 A Thraco-Cimmerian connection links these movements to the Proto-Celtic world of central Europe, leading to the introduction of Iron to Europe and the Celtic expansion to western Europe and the British Isles around 500 BC.

 Many scholars believe that the Ethiopian Semitic languages descended from the South Semitic branch which was spoken in the South Arabia.
 According to this theory, the speakers of the proto-Semitic language migrated from South Arabia to Ethiopia approximately 2800 years ago.

 Beginning around 300 BC, the Japonic-speaking Yayoi people from the Korean Peninsula entered the Japanese islands and displaced or intermingled with the original Jōmon inhabitants.
 The linguistic homeland of Proto-Koreans is located somewhere in Southern Siberia/Manchuria, such the Liao river area or the Amur region.
 Proto-Koreans arrived in the southern part of the Korean Peninsula at around 300 BC, replacing and assimilating Japonic-speakers and likely causing the Yayoi migration.

+Classical period

+Migration is also documented throughout the Roman world, where it was driven by personal motivations such as economic opportunity, as well as by state policy and military necessity.
+Roman rule allowed for the relatively free movement of merchants and travelers.
+Nevertheless, a significant portion of migration during this period was involuntary or state-directed.
+According to the historian Christer Bruun, the transportation of enslaved people between provinces represented "possibly the most common form of migration in the Roman world."
+This phenomenon is best exemplified by the mass enslavement and displacement Jews from Judaea following the Jewish–Roman wars.
+Another phenomenon of migration in the Roman world was the settlement of military veterans: rather than returning to their native countries, many resettled in the vicinity of their point of service.
+The Roman authorities also created veteran colonies in places such as northern Italy (for example Augusta Praetoria and Augusta Taurinorum), along the Danube, in Dacia, Britain and Mauretania.
+There is also evidence for the relocation of traders to port cities across the Mediterranean.
+Examples include the presence of tradesmen from Narbo, in Gaul, at various Sicilian cities; an Italian presence in Delos and North Africa; and Phoenician merchants from Tyre who settled in Rome and Puteoli.
+Migration occurred under several other circumstances: following natural disasters (such as the earthquake of 62 AD in Campania), due to religious persecution (following the persecution of Christians in the Roman Empire), and finally, by people in search of employment, personal change, or adventure.
+Migration is also attested in Roman Egypt.